Atalanta/cucumber-chef/README.md

     $ cucumber-chef setup

 This command will set up a complete test lab environment, including a controller.
 As long as you've provided valid AWS and Opscode credentials, it will do this automatically.
-The process takes about 12 minutes, after which you'll have a fully cuntioning platform available for you to use.
+The process takes about 12 minutes, after which you'll have a fully funtioning platform available for you to use.

 The next stage is to set up a project.
 A project is simply a directory structure for containing your cucumber features and steps, already set up with an appropriate environment to make use of the step definitions provided with cucumber-chef.
 We think it makes most sense to have this in your organisation's chef repo.
 Cucumber-chef provides a task which will create a the directory for you, and populate it with a README and an example feature and step.